Modular Action Concept Grounding in Semantic Video Prediction: Approach

-The ACGN model is composed of 4 modules including encoder $\mathcal{E}$, decoder $\mathcal{D}$, action capsule module $\mathcal{C}$ and recurrent predictor $\mathcal{P}$.
+The MAC model is composed of 4 modules including encoder $\mathcal{E}$, decoder $\mathcal{D}$, concept slot module $\mathcal{C}$ and recurrent predictor $\mathcal{P}$.
 The goal of our model is to learn the following mapping: where $x_t$, $a_t$ and $h_t$ are video frame, action labels and hidden states at time $t$.
 The overall architecture of our method is illustrated in Fig \ref{figure:model}.
+In the case of stochastic video generation, another two modules, prior $p(z)$ and posterior $q(z)$ , will be added to help estimate the latent distribution of trajectories.

-\textbf{Encoder}: At each timestep $t$, the encoder $\mathcal{E}$ receives visual input $x_t$ and extracts a set of multi-scale feature maps.
-We employ a convolutional neural network with an architecture similar to VGG16 (\cite{simonyan2014very}).
-In order to encode sufficient spatial information of objects, the final down-sampling operations in VGG is replaced with resolution-preserving convolution layers.
+\textbf{Encoder and Decoder}: At each timestep $t-1$, the encoder $\mathcal{E}$ receives visual input $x_{t-1}$ and extracts a set of multi-scale feature maps.
+In the deterministic setting, we employ a convolutional neural network with an architecture similar to DCGAN~\cite{radford2015unsupervised}.
+The matching decoder $\mathcal{D}$ is a mirrored version of the encoder with down-sampling operations replaced with spatial up-sampling and additional sigmoid output layer.
+It aggregates the updated latent representations produced by predictor and multi-scale feature maps from encoder to predict the next frame $\hat{x}_{t}$.

+In the stochastic setting, we use invertible autoencoder introduced in CrevNet~\cite{yu2019efficient} instead as we find this information-preserving architecture can better preserve the attributes of randomly moving objects.
+The corresponding decoder is the backward pass, i.e. inverse computation, of the same network of the encoder.
+Readers can find more details about invertible autoencoder and coupling layer in Appendix B.

+\textbf{Concept Slot Module}: The concept slot module $\mathcal{C}$ is the core module of MAC.
+It resembles the mixture of experts as each slot focuses on only one concept in the space of action labels and will be activated and assembled to represent the given actions through the language-guided gating functions.

+Each atomic action label will first be decomposed into several constituents of sentence.
+A constituent is a verb or object phrase, like “\textit{pick}” or "\textit{large red bowl}".
+Since we are mostly dealing with manipulation videos, atomic actions are usually divided into 3 constituents, verb, $\text{object}_1$, $\text{object}_2$, and more complex multiple-entity actions can be expanded into temporal sequences of several atomic two-object actions.
+For single-entity actions, $\text{object}_2$ will be filled with all zero tensors.
+Each constituent will have its own dictionary recording all pre-defined words or concepts and gating functions can be derived based on these dictionaries to establish bottom-up connections from concept slots.
+The computation of concept slot module is given as follows: